 Overall, technological advances in the possibilities and convenience of using modern cameras, camcorders, and even telephones have made it significantly easier for researchers to access tools for making visual materials and supporting documentation.
-Large selection means that the researcher must be careful when choosing a quality and affordable equipment.
-In most cases, they will play an important role in his hands in finding answers to the questions of who, what, how, and when, which are an essential element of any professionally conducted investigation.
+Large selection means that the researcher must be careful when choosing quality and affordable equipment.
+In most cases, they will play an important role in his hands in finding answers to the questions of who, what, how, and when, which are essential elements of any professionally conducted investigation.